Creating Marking criteria

 When identifying your marking lenses at a course level, you may want to consider the weighting of each lens throughout the year/course.
 For example, is the knowledge lens weighting greater at the start of a course and lower when students are in their final year of study?
 Conversely, it may be that you expect application to weigh more strongly towards the end of a course as students build on the foundational knowledge established earlier.

 Under each lens consider which areas of focus you would like to assess students against.
 The examples provided here have been drawn together from examples used at Bath across a range of subject disciplines and levels of study.
-This list is not exhaustive, rather use it as a way to consider how to break down the areas of focus that are most relevant to either your course/ unit etc. N.b.
+This list is not exhaustive, rather use it as a way to consider how to break down the areas of focus that are most relevant to either your course/ unit etc. N.B.
 Just as the lenses often intersect, so will the different areas of focus you identify.
-Could click through to the bank below rather than having this on the same page.

 Knowledge/content